IndianBoy42/hop.nvim/README.md

 ![](https://phaazon.net/media/uploads/hop_line_mode.gif)

+You can use `HopVertical` to replicate the easymotion feature of preserving the cursor column position while jumping to a different line

 ## 1-char mode (`:HopChar1`)

 This mode expects the user to type a single character.
 That character will then be highlighted in the visible part of